hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use Ncrack only for authorized authentication auditing with explicit scope, owner approval, and rate/lockout planning.
-Unauthorized login testing is not acceptable.
+Run Ncrack only for authorized authentication auditing with explicit scope, named owner approval, and a clear plan for rate limits and lockout impact.
+Unauthorized login testing is not a gray area.

-Credential testing can trigger lockouts, alerts, and operational disruption.
-Coordinate with identity, helpdesk, and service owners before testing production systems.
+Credential testing can lock out accounts and generate alerts that trigger real incident response activity.
+Coordinate with identity, helpdesk, and service owners before testing anything in production.

-The defensive objective is control validation: password policy, lockout behavior, monitoring, and exposure reduction.
-Document tested accounts, test windows, rate limits, and outcomes carefully.
+The defensive goal is control validation: does lockout work, does monitoring see it, are weak credentials present.
+Document tested accounts, test windows, rate settings, and outcomes so the exercise is auditable.

 tool-history-origin-and-purpose